Sign up for 2014-2015 Formal Recruitment here!

 Please click here to fill out the Recruitment Conflict Form.

-For more information on Recruitment, see the Go Greek Night #3 Power Point.
+For more information on Recruitment, see the Final Go Greek Night Powerpoint.